Watch our Correctional Care video to learn more about this ministry

 Chaplain Joseph Radsek

 Institutional Ministries is currently sharing the gospel in 75 jails and prisons throughout the state of Wisconsin and parts of northern Illinois and Indiana.

-When COVID 19 closed the doors to in-person ministry, we began sending electronic devotions to inmates.
-Soon, the number of inmates requesting these devotions exploded and we are now sending devotions six days a week to over 470 inmates.
+When COVID-19 closed the doors to in-person ministry, we began sending electronic devotions to inmates.
+Now, the number of inmates requesting these devotions has exploded.

 Latest Correctional Care Articles

 Check out our IM.Life stories, articles and experiences.